 The pension is called a lump-sum pension refund.
 If you qualify, a small amount of money is taken out of your paycheck each month and matched by your employer.
 Unfortunately, my British and Kiwi coworkers pay into the pension yet do not qualify to receive the pension at the end of their contracts, yet Americans and Canadians can expect to receive their lump-sum pension refund four to five weeks after ending their contract.

-Collecting your lump-sum pension refund is easy.
+Collecting your lump-sum pension refund in Daegu is easy.
 The woman in the office in Daegu speaks English.
-Some male foreign teachers have tried to snag her number, so she is good looking, too.
-I recommend visited the office four weeks before your flight out of Korea to give you time in case you’re missing documents.
+Some male foreign teachers have tried to snag her number; she is good looking, too.
+I recommend visiting the office four weeks before you fly out of Korea to give you time in case you’re missing documents.